 Posted on Tuesday, April 15, 2014

-Maximilian Eyle '15 is the writer, producer, editor and host behind a new English language radio program about study abroad experiences that aired in Barcelona, Spain.
+Maximilian Eyle '15 is the writer, producer, editor and host behind an English language radio program about study abroad experiences that aired last year in Barcelona, Spain.

 "It can be described as a reflection show," said Eyle, who studied abroad in Spain through the Colleges' Sevilla program.
 "While we'll give a lot of information about advice and lessons learned, we're also hashing out many differences, such as the language barrier and how to overcome it."

 "The Iberian Injection" was one of a select few English language programs on the Barcelona-based radio station, "Cooltura FM."
 Eyle said this is because they are targeting a specific audience: American students studying abroad in Spain.